znsio/specmatic-documentation/documentation/graphql.md

 #### HTTP Headers

-Although GraphQL SDL files do not support HTTP headers, you may directly add them to your Specmatic example files in `httpHeaders` under the `request` key, as seen in the example yaml in the previous section.
+Although GraphQL SDL files do not support HTTP request headers, you may directly add them to your Specmatic example files in `httpHeaders` under the `request` key, as seen in the example yaml in the previous section.
 The headers will be leveraged if present both by the contract tests as well as service virtualization.

 #### GraphQL Variables